 Click for state-specific details

-This question came to the surface in mid-October, when Iowa's Insurance Commissioner, Doug Ommen issued an official bulletin allowing resident and non-resident producers licensed in his state to complete the state's annuity 1 and 4-hour best interest training courses in advance of the actual effective date of their statute.
+This question came to light when one of the first states to adopt the 2020 NAIC changes issued a statement allowing resident and non-resident producers licensed in Iowa to complete the state's annuity 1 and 4-hour best interest training courses in advance of the actual effective date of the rule change.
 Arizona followed suit, but only allowed early completions for the 1-hour update course.
-As more states amend existing Suitability standards to the new Best Interest model, we recommend verifying the answer to this question on a state-by-state basis.
+States have not been consistent in this "take it early" approach; so it is best to verify this on a state-by-state basis.
 As we determine whether a state will allow early completion, we will update our map downloads and will also post updates on each state's Continuing Education Licensing Requirements page on our website.

 This remains to be determined.
 In 2021, as more states move to a Best Interest standard, carriers and insurance departments will be asked to interpret producer training reciprocity for those who complete Best Interest training in one state and seek non-resident certification approval in a "Suitability" state.